Behavior and use cases

 After creating a private connectivity configuration, you can connect to sources hosted in Google Cloud or elsewhere over a private communication channel.
 Private connectivity is optional, Datastream also supports other modes of connectivity over public networks.

 After creating a connection profile for a source and a destination, you can create streams that use the information stored in the connection profiles to transfer data from the source to the destination.

 Private connectivity configurations and connection profiles can be managed separately from streams for easy reuse, and because frequently, in enterprises, the person who can establish connectivity to a source or destination isn't the same person as the one creating the stream.

 - Serverless: You can configure a stream and the data starts moving.
 There are no installation, resource allocation, or maintenance overheads.
 As data volumes grow and shrink, Datastream's autoscaling capabilities allocate resources to keep data moving in real time, automatically.

 - Unified Avro-based type schema: Datastream enables simple, source-independent processing by converting all source-specific data types into a unified Datastream type schema, based on Avro types.

 - Stream historical and CDC data: Datastream streams both historical and CDC source data in real time, simultaneously.

-- Cloud Storage destination: CDC data is written to self-describing Avro or JSON files in Cloud Storage continually.
-This information is easily consumable for additional processing, either directly in place or by loading downstream to another destination such as BigQuery.
+Cloud Storage destination: CDC data is written to self-describing Avro or JSON files in Cloud Storage continually.
+This information is easily consumable for additional processing, either directly in place or by loading downstream to another destination such as Cloud Spanner.